Cardshifter/Cardshifter/README.md

 To play the game, [download the latest release](https://github.com/Cardshifter/Cardshifter/releases).
 Start the client jar using `java -jar cardshifter-fx-<version>.jar`.

 There is a server running at `dwarftowers.com` port `4242` that you may connect to.

+Otherwise, you may run a server locally in the console, and connect to `127.0.0.1` port `4242` to play.

 Develop another client
 ----------------------